HenriquesLab/DL4MicEverywhere/docs/FAQ.md

 2. Double-click the launcher in the DL4MicEverywhere folder that has the same name as your system (e.g., `Windows_launch` for Windows operating systems).
 A GUI will automatically pop-up.
 3. Choose a notebook and run!

-For more detailed instructions, refer to the [step-by-step guideline](https://github.com/HenriquesLab/DL4MicEverywhere/wiki/Step%E2%80%90by%E2%80%90step-guideline).
+For more detailed instructions, refer to the [User Guide](https://github.com/HenriquesLab/DL4MicEverywhere/blob/main/docs/USER_GUIDE.md).

 ## Usage